How to Return to the United States in Valid F-1 Immigration Status after a Trip Abroad

 - Status letter from the International Student Office

-If you need a status letter, please take your original I-20, your passport and I-94 card to the International Student office during walk-in hours: Monday, Tuesday, Thursday, and Friday 12-2:30 p.m.
+If you need a status letter, please take your original I-20, your passport with visa, and current I-94 print out to the International Student office during walk-in hours: Monday, Tuesday, Wednesday, and Friday 12 p.m. - 2:30 p.m.

 It is likely that the United States Citizenship and Immigration Service (USCIS) officer will also want to review this documentation at the port of entry.